 Eat & Drink

 No, we have plenty of food options for you on island.
-With stores in Tryphena, Claris and Port Fitzroy to stock you up with snacks and food for self-catering, local eateries for dining out, catering for events and local organic produce delivery services for those longer stays.
+With stores in Tryphena, Claris and Port Fitzroy to stock you up with snacks and food for self-catering, local eateries for dining out and catering for events.

 If you are arriving on the island late in the evening, it pays to check opening times ahead of your arrival and bring a few things if there is nothing open.
-Have a look at our Eat & Drink page for details and our Dine Out Guide for up to date opening times .
+Have a look at our Eat & Drink page for details and business listings.

-All of the local stores sell alcohol along with The Rocks bottle shop in Claris.
-Try our local options which are sustainable, zero waste and off-grid: Island Gin, Aotea Brewing and Great Barrier Brewing.
+All of the local stores sell alcohol along and there is The Rocks bottle shop in Claris.
+Try our local options which are sustainable, zero waste and off-grid: Island Gin, and Aotea Brewing.
+After paying for extra freight on your flight it is often cheaper to just buy on the island.

 Cellular Network